jonocodes/whyfi/slides.md

 ---

 * Bikes are inexpensive
-* Require no insurance, registration, license, parking spaces
+* Requires no insurance, registration, license, parking spaces
 * Easy to own (storage, upkeep, replacement)
 * Saves time and money for not going to the gym
-* Reduces medical spending
+* Reduces medical expenses
 * Bonus:
-	* Biking is statistically safer then driving
+	* Biking is statistically safer than driving
 	* [Increases your lifespan!](https://www.mrmoneymustache.com/2013/06/13/bicycling-the-safest-form-of-transportation/)

 &nbsp;

-Yearly savings by biking instead of driving = ~$8000
+Yearly savings by biking instead of driving = ~$8,000

 ---